AmadeusITGroup/tansu/tansu.subscriberobject.resume.md

 ## SubscriberObject.resume property

-A store will call the `resume` method if [pause](./tansu.subscriberobject.pause.md) was called previously and the value finally did not need to change.
+A store will call this method if [pause](./tansu.subscriberobject.pause.md) was called previously and the value finally did not need to change.

 <b>Signature:</b>